Skip to main content.

 What We Fund

-Our Education pillar primarily supports secondary and post-secondary educational opportunities as well as technical/vocational programs.
+Our Education and Workforce Development pillar primarily supports secondary and post-secondary educational opportunities as well as technical/vocational programs.
 We value partnerships that align with our workforce development initiatives, improving awareness of careers in energy and helping to develop a qualified workforce.
-We also support the education of related fields, like the fire service, and programs that foster diversity and inclusion.
+Nicor Gas supports a broad range of education-related programs including but not limited to:

 We do not provide grants that support primary or secondary schools or their educational foundations.